Smart and Skilled Student Fees for 2015

 Financial assistance may be available through Centrelink for students studying full-time and part-time.
 Check out the TAFE NSW website for more information.

 Australian Apprentices and trainees, of any age, pay a capped fee for apprenticeship and traineeship courses.
 To be eligible for the capped fee you must provide proof of your apprenticeship or traineeship.

 There are new fee arrangements for NSW apprentices and eligible new-entrant trainee continuing in their qualification from 2014 into 2015.
-Your current training provider will advise you of the new fee.

 To assist you make your study choices, Western Sydney Institute now has Instalment options to help you pay your tuition fees.
 Please speak with your local Customer Service Office for more information.